PrimerDigital

 Simple Alignment format description

-The first mandatory line that is recognised as part of the Simple Alignment file contains the text "Alignment” (case not sensitive):
+The first mandatory line that is recognised as part of the Simple Alignment file contains the text Alignment or Clustal (case not sensitive):

 GenBank is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences.
 Although there are daily exchanges of information with the EMBL Nucleotide Sequence Database, it has its own sequence format.
 Each GenBank entry includes a concise description of the sequence, the scientific name and taxonomy of the source organism, and a table of features identifying coding regions and other sites of biological significance (such as transcription units, sites of mutations or modifications, and repeats).
 Protein translations for coding regions are included in the feature table.
 Bibliographic references are included along with a link to the Medline unique identifier for all published sequences.
 Each sequence entry is composed of lines.
 Different types of lines, each with their own format, are used to record the various data that make up the entry.